argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Plugin.md

         # Specify the configMap where the plugin configuration is located.
         configMapRef:
           name: my-plugin
-        # You can pass arbitrary parameters to the plugin. `inputParameters` is a map, but values may be any type.
+        # You can pass arbitrary parameters to the plugin. `input.parameters` is a map, but values may be any type.
         # These parameters will also be available on the generator's output under the `inputParameters` key.
-        inputParameters:
+        input:
+          parameters:
             key1: "value1"
             key2: "value2"
             list: ["list", "of", "values"]
             boolean: true
             map:
               key1: "value1"
               key2: "value2"
               key3: "value3"

         # You can also attach arbitrary values to the generator's output under the `values` key.
 These values will be
         # available in templates under the `values` key.